-We are excited to announce the winners of this year's award symposia: Joint Early Career Recognition Symposium and Joint ESA Rising Stars of Entomology and ESC Graduate Student Showcase Symposium.
-We look forward to their featured 30-minute presentations at the 2022 Joint Annual Meeting.
+We are excited to announce the winners of this year's award symposia: Early Career Professional Recognition Symposium and Rising Stars of Entomology Award Symposium.
+We look forward to their featured 30-minute presentations at Entomology 2023.

 SysEB Section